Saving small-format packaging from landfills

 Impact

-In tests at a materials recovery facility of a Closed Loop Partners portfolio company, we trialed a screening solution that reduced contamination of small plastic packaging (sizes between 2 and 4 inches) by two-thirds.
+We made headway recovering small-format packaging by upgrading equipment at a Closed Loop Partners’ material recovery facility which reduced contamination of small plastic packaging (sizes between 2 and 4 inches) by two-thirds.
 This reduction improved the value of recovered glass and recovered additional plastic with market value.
-To prove the economic case, we reached out to mechanical recyclers across the country and found that three-quarters of those contacted were interested in sourcing this kind of recovered plastic.

 Our Role